mobijoker/Cyber/_posts/Arthur/Articles/en/2016-12-08-woocommerce-remove-additional-information-tab.md

 ## CSS solution

-Add the following CSS snippet to `styles.css` file of your child theme or use the [My Custom Styles](https://wordpress.org/plugins/my-custom-styles/) plugin for better and easy management of all your CSS snippets.
+Add the following CSS snippet to `style.css` file of your child theme or use the [My Custom Styles](https://wordpress.org/plugins/my-custom-styles/) plugin for better and easy management of all your CSS snippets.

 ```css
 // Hide the additional information tab